 - Review everything before you sign it.
 There may be additional charges hidden on top of the contractor’s initial bid.

-If you or someone you know has been denied or underpaid on a property damage claim caused by Hurricane Ike, call or click here to email an experienced Bad Faith Insurance Dispute lawyer at Zehl & Associates PC today for a free case evaluation.
+If you or someone you know has been denied or underpaid on a property damage claim caused by Hurricane Harvey, call 1-888-603-3636 or click here to email one of our Undefeated Hurricane and Flood Damage Lawyers for a Free Consultation.

 Because we work exclusively on a contingency fee, you won’t owe us anything unless we win your case and recover damages from your insurance company.